Places To Stay Near The Giants Causeway

 Getting To The Giants Causeway

-Where is the Giants Causeway?
+Where is the Giants Causeway, a UNESCO World Heritage Site?

-Belfast is around 60 miles (100km), or just over an hours drive, to the south-east and Dublin, about 160 miles (270km) or 3 hours drive away.
+Belfast is around 60 miles (100km), or just over an hour’s drive, to the southeast, and Dublin is about 160 miles (270km), or 3 hours’ drive away.

 How to Get Here By Car?